A. Please visit the program overview for detailed information on admission requirements.

 A. To complete the cybersecurity program, you will need to finish 30 credits (10 courses).
 If you attend as a full-time student and take 3 courses per semester, you will complete the program within 2 years.
 If you attend as a part-time student and take 1 or 2 courses per semester, you will complete the program within the time it takes to complete all 10 courses.

 As stipulated in the university catalog, master students have 5 years to complete their degree requirements.
-Please visit the university catalog for more details.
+Please visit the School of Engineering Bulletin for more details.

 A. You can select elective courses that may be outside of the computer science department.
 However, you should talk with your advisor before enrolling in them to make sure you are on track to complete your required courses.